-Jenna Starr, LMHC/LMFTA
+Jenna Starr, LMHC

-Specialties and areas of focus
+Specialties and Areas of Focus

-Q&A with Jenna
+Q&A

 1.)
 Some therapists are more comfortable addressing the immediate problem, while others want to focus on the deeper issue.
 Which are you?